Hoohm/dropSeqPipe/docs/docs/Installation.md

-#Installation
+# Installation

-DropSeqPipe is dependent upon the software management system `conda`.
+dropSeqPipe is dependent upon the software management system `conda`.
 First step therefore is to install `miniconda3` a small version of `Anaconda` that includes conda, Python, the packages they depend on and a small number of other useful packages such as pip and zlib.